Speaking

 “At the root of my work is concern over all the lost voices we’re not hearing.” -Kalisha Buckhanon

-Kalisha Buckhanon’s celebrated novels have had her hailed as “A timeless voice for a new generation” (School Library Journal).
 Kalisha's debut novel Upstate is the classic American Library Association Alex Award-winning and National Book Foundation-honored story of Antonio and Natasha, two Harlem youth in love but torn apart by America's criminal justice system.
-The book is a favorite of English teachers, literacy groups and school librarians as part of the New York Public Library's "Best Books for Teens" list.
-Her novels Conception and Solemn are touching portraits of African-American girlhood also loved by youth as well as adults.
-Her most recent novels Speaking of Summer and Running to Fall established her as a new strong voice among mystery/suspense, crime and thriller writers.
+The book is a favorite of English teachers, literacy groups and school librarians Kalisha joins in promoting education to youth.

 Select Engagements 2005-Present

-• ThrillerFest
+• International Thriller Writers’ ThrillerFest

 • UN Women Generation Equality Forum